Part 2: Equipping Faith Communities

 Recommended Suicide Prevention Training Programs

 QPR stands for Question, Persuade, Refer: These three simple steps anyone can learn to help save a life from suicide.
 The QPR online training can be completed in as little as 1 hour, and the in-person training can be completed in 1-2 hours.
 Certified QPR trainers are also involved in our work at the Suicide Prevention Ministry.
-If you would like SPM to facilitate your in-person or virtual training, contact us through our website.
+If you would like SPM to facilitate your in-person or virtual training, contact us here.

-For more information about the QPR online course, visit qprinstitute.com
+For more information, visit qprinstitute.com

 LivingWorks is an industry leader in suicide prevention that offers several levels of training.
 The LivingWorks Start program teaches life-saving skills to prevent suicide and can be completed in 60-90 minutes.
 Learn more at livingworks.net